joealewine/blockchain/starter_plan.md

 # About Starter Plan
 {: #overview}

-{{site.data.keyword.blockchainfull}} Platform is an entry level option that enables organizations to simulate multi-organization blockchain networks, quickly develop applications, and work with supplied examples.
+{{site.data.keyword.blockchainfull}} Platform Starter Plan is an entry level option that enables organizations to simulate multi-organization blockchain networks, quickly develop applications, and work with supplied examples.
 It also boasts the same UI experience as other membership options, helping to eliminate any learning curve.
 {:shortdesc}

 **Note**: {{site.data.keyword.blockchainfull_notm}} Platform Starter Plan is a development and testing environment.
 If you need a production environment, see [About Enterprise Plan](enterprise_plan.html).